StrategyOnDemand/FakeNews-as-a-Virus/CollectTwitterData/README.md

 1. All tweets in the vectorized space that are in within proximity to the original tweet are then extracted as `usefull`, i.e. they most likely are talking about the same topic as the original tweet.
 1. For each of the tweets the user timeline of the author is collected and stored.

-To collect the Twitter data you need to supply the following command:
+To collect the Twitter data you should excecute the following command:
 ```
 python data-collection.py [tweet-id] [token-file-location]
 ```